 A poem and song about a rose

 Pierre de Ronsard (1524 – 1585) was a Renaissance French poet called the “prince of poets”.

 “Mignonne allons voir si la rose” is one of his most famous poems and was written in 1553.
 It ranks among the most beautiful poems about a rose.

 A delicate ode paying tribute to the beauty of women and nature, “Mignonne allons voir si la rose” was put into music in the 16th century by Jehan Chardavoine.

-The poem is devoted to Cassandre Salviati, the daughter of an Italian banker who he fell in love.
+The poem is devoted to Cassandre Salviati, the daughter of an Italian banker with who he fell in love.
 Hence the title of the poem: Ode à Cassandre.